provenance-io/provenance/docs/M1_Support.md

 ### Setting up
 Download the `darwin-amd64` zipped binary from the Provenance release page: [link](https://github.com/provenance-io/provenance/releases/tag/v1.7.6)

-move `provenanced` and `libwasmvm.dylib` into a directory in your path or update the `PROV_CMD` in the script below to point to them.
+Unzip the binary and move `provenanced` and `libwasmvm.dylib` into a directory in your path or update the `PROV_CMD` in the script below to point to the folder they are located in.

 ### Running